suryagayathri01/JobNotificationApplication/Learning_Outcomes.md

   ### 2 Controller: JobNotificationController
   The JobNotificationController class is the entry point for the API.
 It exposes endpoints for CRUD operations, allowing users to interact with the system.

   * POST /jobs: Adds a new job notification.
   * GET /jobs: Retrieves all job notifications.
   * GET /jobs/{id}: Retrieves a job notification by jobId.
   * DELETE /jobs/{id} (Optional): Deletes a job notification by jobId.

-  ### Service: JobNotificationService
+  ### 3 Service: JobNotificationService
   The JobNotificationService class contains the business logic for managing job notifications.
 It uses the repository to perform database operations.
 The key methods include:

   * addJobNotification: Adds a new job notification to the database.
   * getAllJobNotifications: Retrieves all job notifications from the database.
   * getJobNotificationById: Fetches a specific job notification based on the jobId.

+  ### 4 Repository: JobRepository
+The JobRepository extends JpaRepository, which provides built-in methods for performing CRUD operations.
+This interface makes it easy to persist job notifications without manually writing SQL queries.

+ ### 5 Database Configuration: MySQL
+To connect the application to a MySQL database, I updated the application.properties file with the MySQL connection details.
+This allowed the Spring Boot application to persist data in a MySQL database.